 The LIP6, Sorbonne University and French National Center for Scientific Research (UMR 7606 Sorbonne University - CNRS), is a computer science research laboratory dedicated to the modeling and the resolution of fundamental problems driven by applications, as well as to the implementation and the validation through academic and industrial partnerships.

 Research is performed by 20 teams organized around four transversal axes:

 - Theory and mathematics of computing

 The scientific production represents more than 500 publications per year.
-Approximately sixty theses are defended each year.
+Sixty thesis are defended approximately each year.
 Research conducted at LIP6 led to 84 patents and numerous software.
-Seven of our faculty members are (or were recently) members of the "Institut Universitaire de France" when they were embers of LIP6.
+Nine of our faculty members are (or were recently) members of the "Institut Universitaire de France" when they were embers of LIP6.

 LIP6 is very active within Sorbonne University and fosters transdisciplinary collaborations between the multiple research units of our university.
 LIP6 is strongly involved in two major initiatives of Sorbonne Université : SCAI (Sorbonne Center for Artificial Intelligence) started in 2019, and QICS (Quantum Information Center Sorbonne), started in 2020 and which offices are hosted at LIP6.